 “Love the California coast and the environment?
 This might be the job for you!”

-Visit completed public access or habitat restoration projects that have been funded by the Coastal Conservancy in the San Francisco Bay Area to assess whether they are still meeting their goals.
-Complete the monitoring forms and project database entries and follow up with the San Francisco Bay Area Regional Manager regarding issues that need to be addressed with grantees.
+Project and Property Monitoring: Visit completed public access and habitat restoration projects and Conservancy-owned properties, throughout the California coastal region and San Francisco Bay Area, to assess whether the projects and properties are still achieving their goals.
+Complete the monitoring forms and database entries and follow up with Regional Managers regarding issues that need to be addressed.